 Sometimes even major tears that are found during MRI may not require surgery.
 The initial treatment for torn meniscus should be aimed at reducing swelling thus your knee should be treated first with physiotherapy and observe if the symptoms of swelling, pain and joint locking can be relieved over time.

-Please remember that a diagnosis of torn meniscus is not an indication for surgery.
+Please remember that a diagnosis of a torn meniscus is not an indication for surgery.
 A key indication will be determined by where the tear is located, the pattern of the tear as well as whether the swelling and pain can be relieved after rehab.
 You can also take this meniscus tear quiz about whether you should have surgery for meniscus tear to help you to have a say in this decision along with your doctor’s recommendation.

 4. Torn Meniscus Exercises to Avoid

 Meniscus tears are common in contact sports such as football, basketball and volleyball.
 Doctors will usually remind patients who have torn meniscus that some exercises can put too much pressure on your knees.
-Any exercises that can cause pain or mechanical symptoms for your knees such as catching, clicking, or locking should be stopped immediately.
+Any activities that can cause pain or mechanical symptoms for your knees such as catching, clicking, or locking should be stopped immediately.
 Patients should avoid putting weight on their knees as much as possible.

 - Deep squatting